-Summary: All suits are good and look great when you wear them on different occasions and purpose.
+Summary: All suits for men are good and look great when you wear them on different occasions and purpose.
 But there are still different style and fit that you must know and consider when you are going to buying best suits for men.

 Here are the details of the things that you will look while buying one for yourself.
 After all it ia an long term investment and you will never want that your investment is going wrong.

 The Details you’re looking for:

 It is completely hand stitched under the lapel to hold the base of the flower that few men ever wear anymore, it's the kind of detail that shows the tailor cares about tradition.
 And tradition, in matters of tailoring, is a good thing.